Why are my lips so dry – How to care for dry, chapped lips

 Our lips are particularly prone to dryness and most of us suffer from dry and cracked lips at some point.
 Dry and cracked lips are uncomfortable, sometimes painful and – because our lips are always on show – they can make us feel self-conscious too.

-This article outlines common lip skin complaints, identifies their causes and explains why lips need special care.
-Learn how you can soothe and repair chapped lips and how to protect lips that are prone to dryness.
+This article outlines common dry lip skin concerns, identifies their causes and explains why lips need special care.
+Learn how you can soothe and repair chapped lips, as well as how to protect lips that are prone to dryness and cracking.

 • Dry and/or cracked lips